 Jeffrey A. Rich

-Jeffrey Rich is the CEO of the Dublin, Ohio law firm of Rich & Gillis Law Group, LLC, and is Of Counsel to Rose Law Group pc.
+Jeffrey Rich is an inactive member of the Dublin, Ohio law firm of Rich & Gillis Law Group, LLC, and is Of Counsel to Rose Law Group pc.

 He has more than 50 years of law experience.
 Mr. Rich’s practice focuses on assisting entertainers with managing and developing their careers.
 This includes all aspects of music industry, television, books and movies.
 He is also involved in tax litigation at the Federal, State, Local and County level, including all types of tax audits.
 Mr. Rich has a significant appellate practice before Courts of Appeal and the Ohio Supreme Court.
 He also represents dozens of school districts, counties, individuals and businesses in real estate matters, including real estate taxation, zoning and land use, eminent domain, annexation, tax abatements and exemptions, real estate sales and purchases.